mobiusml/mobius_on-premise_doc/source/similarity-search.rst

 Search
 ------

-After sample images have been added to the docker volume, as well as all samples have been indexed and trained on, the search function can be used.
+After image samples have been added to the docker volume, as well as all samples have been indexed and trained on, the search function can be used.

-Similarity search with a query image can be used with the following endpoint.
+Similarity search with a query image can be used with the following endpoint:
 ::

   curl 127.0.0.1:5000/similarity/search -X POST -F "data=@./your_query_img.jpg"

-Or this call from a python script:
+Or using this call from a python script:
 ::

   def search(img_path):